Hanson-Research-Lab/TRI_STILT/README.md

             - add anywhere:
             - `setenv("R_LIBS_USER",pathJoin("/uufs/chpc.utah.edu/common/home",os.getenv("USER"),"RLibs",myModuleVersion()))`
         - Reload Terminal to update all scripts
-        - Enable Modules (This should be done everytime, unless custom.sh is modified to include these commands)
+        - Enable Modules (This should be done a new CHPC instance is accessed, unless custom.sh is modified to include these commands)
             - `module use ~/gl_modules`
             - `module load myR`
             - `module load netcdf-c`
-        - exit the terminal, reload and try:
-            - `module load myR`
         - To check the installation use `echo $R_LIBS_USER` and make sure this points to your RLibs

 2. **[STILT](https://github.com/uataq/stilt)**